How To Swim On Your Period

 Sure thing!
 Let's break down some FAQs:

 We’ve spent years perfecting our period underwear, so we've got you when it comes to period swimsuits for teens.
-Period swimwear is just like the bathing suits you're used to — we offer bikinis and one-pieces in different coverage options — with the added advantage of absorbing your period blood.
-They are designed to perform in water and feel comfortable lounging by the pool.
-The only difference is a discreet gusset made of super absorbent material that can absorb three teaspoons of liquid, which is equal to three tampons or pads.
+Period swimwear is just like the bathing suits your teen is used to—including bikinis and one-piece styles in different coverage options—with the added advantage of helping absorb period blood.

 But how does it work?

-The inner layers absorb the blood and trap it so there's no leakage.
-When it goes in the wash with detergent, it releases through the top layer — leaving it fresh and clean for tomorrow's swim.
-Reminder: no bleach or softener, and lay flat to dry.
+The inner layers absorb blood to help prevent leakage.
+When it goes in the wash with mild detergent, it releases through the top layer—leaving it fresh and clean for tomorrow's swim.

 I've heard period flow stops in water, is this true?

-Although it may seem like it, your period doesn’t really stop while you’re swimming.
-Instead, you might be experiencing a reduction of flow due to the water pressure.
-Your period is still happening, it’s just not flowing out of your body at the same rate.
-Kt’s period swimwear traps these little leaks, leaving you comfortable while you swim – even on your period.
+The period is still happening, it’s just not flowing out of their body at the same rate.
+Period swimwear helps trap these little leaks, leaving you comfortable while you swim—even on your period.

-When should I wear them?
+When should my teen wear them?

-Where can I wear KT’s period swimwear?
+Where can my teen wear period swimwear?

 Anywhere!
 In a lake, at the beach, in the pool, running through the sprinkler, catching some rays in the backyard.
 Whether it’s a freshwater swim or a relaxing hot tub dip, they’re equally comfy (and leakproof) both in the water and on land.